This post was updated on February 26, 2021.

 - Implement Google Tag Manager to offload your scripts.

-- Minify, concatenate, and optimize the delivery of CSS, JavaScript, and HTML.
+- Minify, concatenate, optimize the delivery of CSS, JavaScript, and HTML.

 - Correctly position render-blocking CSS and JS.